Salvador-ON/Tennis-Tournament-Event/README.md

 ![screenshot](screenshots/about-page.png)

-- The about page has the basic have some historic information about the tournament, the information of a funding campaign, and a recap section of the previous years.
+- The about page has the historic information about the tournament, the information of a funding campaign, and a recap section of the previous years.

 ## Tickets Page